Home Books Training Newsletter Resources

 1.2.3 Use a Strong Key Exchange

-In recent years, the DHE key exchange fell out of fashion; many modern clients no longer support it.
+In recent years, the DHE key exchange fell out of fashion, so much so that modern clients no longer support it.
 As a result, there is only one widely supported secure option for the key exchange, and that's ECDHE.
 Although DHE suites do have some issues, they are not likely to be a problem in practice if used only as fallback.
-You shouldn't use the RSA key exchange (not to be confused with RSA keys) because in that case you lose forward security.
+You shouldn't use the RSA key exchange (not to be confused with RSA authentication) because in that case you lose forward security.

 < Prev